marionettejs/backbone.marionette/docs/marionette.application.md

 ## Regions And The Application Object

+Application instances have an API that allow you to manage [Regions](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md).
+These Regions are typically the means through which your views become attached to the `document`.

-Marionette's `Region` objects can be directly added to an application by calling the `addRegions` method.
+You can create Regions through the `addRegions` method.

 There are three syntax forms for adding a region to an application object.